Perpendicularly magnetized Tb/Co multilayers featuring tilted uniaxial anisotropy: Experiments and modeling: Magnetic Characterization

 Furthermore, the TbCo(\qty{0.66}{\nm}) sample measured in OOP configuration, presents square hysteresis loops in the whole range of temperatures from \qty{100}{\kelvin} to \qty{300}{\kelvin}.
 The values of \hc~and \ms~obtained at different temperatures are plotted in Fig. \ref{fig:MOneSample}b), black open squares and blue open circles, respectively.
 The \ms~was measured in the remanent state, i.e. after OOP saturation, in order to avoid unwanted contributions.
 It is evidenced in Fig. \ref{fig:MOneSample}b), that, when the sample is cooled down, the \ms~decreases and the coercive field increases at the same time.
 Such temperature dependence of the \ms~is related to the thermal evolution of the uncompensated moments of the Tb and Co sub-lattices.
-At room temperature, the Co contribution dominates and the net magnetization points in the direction of the Co magnetic moments, Co-rich composition.
+At room temperature, the Co contribution dominates, and the net magnetization aligns with the Co magnetic moments, which is characteristic of Co-rich compositions.
 At lower temperatures an increment of magnetic moment of the Tb sub-lattice produces a decrease of the net magnetization. \cite{NawateIEEE1990, ErtlJMMM1992}

 A similar behavior was observed for most samples.
 In Fig. \ref{fig:MdeT}, the absolute value of the \ms~is shown for different thicknesses \xTb, applying the same protocol described above.
 At room temperature, the magnetization of the whole sample set is Co-dominant and decreases when the samples are cooled down.
 Samples with \xTb$\leq 0.83$, are Co-dominant in the full temperature range.
 For samples TbCo(\xTb) with \xTb$\geq 0.91$ there is a finite temperature (defined as the compensation temperature $\mathrm{T_{M}}$) at which moments of both sub-lattices are compensated resulting in zero net magnetization.
 Below $\mathrm{T_{M}}$, the magnetization is dominated by the Tb sub-lattice.
-This property is usually observed in multilayers and alloys. \cite{RosenkampThesis, NawateIEEE1990, Hansen1989}
+This property is usually observed in multilayers \cite{RosenkampThesis, NawateIEEE1990} and alloys. \cite{Hansen1989}